 This sea-inspired restaurant located in the Opal Sands Resort offers Italian-influenced cuisine, a view of the tranquil Gulf of Mexico and a host of tantalizing breakfast options.
 Ample offerings include basics such as steel-cut oatmeal, a tasty Greek yogurt-infused granola parfait and banana berry smoothies.
 If you prefer to indulge, you should opt for the Amaretto French toast with toasted almond, sweet mascarpone, bananas and warm maple syrup or try the Belgian waffles with berries and cream.
 The tasty Breakfast Panini features farm fresh eggs, fontina cheese, arugula, griddled ham and warm tomato on sourdough with roasted garlic aioli.
 Bloody Marys and Mimosas are an added treat.

 Located in the award-winning Sandpearl Resort, Caretta on the Gulf is Clearwater's only AAA Four Diamond restaurant.
-Indoor-outdoor seating serve as the perfect backdrop for views of the Gulf, setting the stage for their delectable breakfast line-up.
+Indoor-outdoor seating serves as the perfect backdrop for views of the Gulf, setting the stage for their delectable breakfast line-up.
 Brioche French Toast served with peach compote is one of the favorites leading the list of choices which includes - among other things - freshly baked pastries, eggs, pancakes, omelets and more.
 The smoked salmon station is always a crowd-pleaser and the weekday breakfast buffet children 12 and younger to eat for free.
 The Sunday buffet is legendary with carving stations, made-to-order omelets, sushi and other treats, sure to satisfy every craving.

 Breakfast wraps, French toast specialties, a different quiche daily, endless omelets, eggs Benedict and their signature "Waffle Daffle," (a Belgian waffle with whipped cream, raspberry sauce and seasonal fruit) are just the beginning at this charming bistro.
 Once frequented by late and greats such as Marilyn Monroe, Mickey Mantle, Alfred Hitchcock, Buster Crabbe and others, it's been a frequent favorite with locals and savvy visitors for three decades.
 Along with delicious "human" food, there's a patio and special Canine Cuisine menu for dogs.
 "French poodle toast," "mutt loaf" and "beagle with cream cheese and salmon" are just a few of the canine specials offered."Wake up Little Shih Tzu" (creamy scrambled eggs), "These Paws are Made for Walking (toast with peanut butter), "Can't Take my Paws Off of You' (ham or turkey) and "Mutt Loaf" (4 oz. of ground sirloin) promise more pleasing options for "Fido."